Carlo Rota

-Carlo Dante Rota (born 17 April 1961) is a British-born Canadian actor.
-He has appeared in Little Mosque on the Prairie and as systems analyst Morris O'Brian on the Fox series 24.
-He also co-starred as Emilio Solano in Jane the Virgin.
+Carlo Dante Rota (born 17 April 1961) is a British-Canadian actor.
+He is known to television audiences for his roles as Yasir Hamoudi on Little Mosque on the Prairie (2007–12), systems analyst Morris O'Brian on 24 (2006–09), and Emilio Solano in Jane the Virgin (2014–15).
+He is a Gemini Award nominee.

 Early life

 Rota was born in London, England, to Italian parents, Rina, who worked in the restaurant business, and Dante Rota, a chef.
 He grew up in Osterley with two sisters and one brother.
-Through his life he has lived in many places of the world, including Hong Kong (where he attended Island School), the Bahamas and the U.K before his family settled in Toronto.
+Through his life he has lived in Italy, Hong Kong (where he attended Island School), the Bahamas and the United Kingdom, before his family settled in Toronto.

 Rota worked in the culinary industry for many years, operating and owning several restaurants in Toronto until he decided to pursue an acting career.
 According to his interview in the book Inside Section One: Creating and Producing TV's La Femme Nikita, he said of this decision: "To turn around and tell everyone at the tender age of 30, 'Now I'm going to be an actor', most people just think that you're going through something."